gmc-code/PC-microbit-micropython/docs/bots/Maqueen/Maqueen_motors.rst

 ----

-Straight line control
+Forward and backward
 ----------------------------------------

-| The left and right motors can be run so that the buggy moves forward or forward in a straight line:
+| The left and right motors can be run so that the buggy moves forward or backward in a straight line:
 | ``forward(speed=1, duration=None)``
 | ``backward(speed=1, duration=None)``